 - Since your skin isn’t touching the acrylic bed you don’t have to worry about getting an allergic reaction, and if you’re worried about hygienic issues, this is the best option.

 - If you fear to be in enclosed places, these type of bed provides you with a more natural environment with more room.

 Before you can achieve the desired bronze look, you need to prepare your skin before the session.

 If you want a smooth and even tan, you should always exfoliate your skin.
 This will keep your skin from looking uneven and patchy.
 Before going for your tanning session, you should remove the dead skin cells so that your tan stays longer on your fresh layer of skin.
-Take a shower with your favorite exfoliating scrub, but don’t overdo it because you can damage healthy skin cells and make your skin dry and wrinkled.
+Take a shower with your favorite exfoliating scrub like these or the one we recommend above, but don’t overdo it because you can damage healthy skin cells and make your skin dry and wrinkled.

-Apply a good amount of oil-free moisturizer before and after your tanning session.
+Apply a good amount of oil-free lotion before and after your tanning session like the one above.
 Oil on your skin acts as a barrier that will prevent you from achieving an even tan and results that aren’t as strong as you expected.
 Indoor tanning can use up a lot of the moisture in your skin which can result in flaky and dull skin.
 Keeping your skin soft and supple by applying a hydrating lotion will replenish the moisture lost.

 SPF is found in most skin care products, but it can interfere with the tanning process.
 To prevent leaving the tanning booth with white splotches all over your skin after a tanning session, avoid applying creams and SPF products on your skin before your tanning session.
-However, you can apply SPF lip balm to protect your lips from getting tanned.
+However, you can apply SPF lip balm to protect your lips from getting tanned like the one below.

 If you’re taking any medication, you should check to see if it will make your skin more sensitive when exposed to UV rays.
 Also, inform the salon attendant about your medication in case of anything.